What is an Induction Motor?

 Three Phase Induction Motor

-We had mentioned above that single phase induction motor is not a self starting and three phase induction motor is self starting.
-So what is self starting?
-When the machine starts running automatically without any external force to the machine, then it is called as self starting.
-For example we see that when we press the key the fan starts to rotate automatically, so it is self starting.
-Point to be note that fan used in home appliances is single phase induction motor but it is self starting.
+When the motor starts running automatically without any external force applied to the machine, then the motor is referred to as ‘self-starting’.
+For example, we see that when we put on the switch the fan starts to rotate automatically, so it is a self-starting machine.
+Point to be noted that fan used in home appliances is a single phase induction motor which is inherently not self-starting.
 How?
-We will discuss it how.
+Does a question arise as to how it works?
+We will discuss it now.

 Why is Three Phase Induction Motor Self Starting?

-In three phase system, there are three single phase line with 120° phase difference.
-So the rotating magnetic field is having the same phase difference which will make the rotor to move.
-If we consider three phases a, b and c, when phase a is magnetized, the rotor will move towards the phase a winding, in the next moment phase b will get magnetized and it will attract the rotor and than phase c.
+In a three phase system, there are three single phase lines with a 120° phase difference.
+So the rotating magnetic field has the same phase difference which will make the rotor to move.
+If we consider three phases a, b, and c when phase a gets magnetized, the rotor will move towards the phase a winding a, in the next moment phase b will get magnetized and it will attract the rotor and then phase c.
 So the rotor will continue to rotate.

 Why Single Phase Induction Motor is not Self Starting?